MeganTM/SUMMEDup/README.md

-# SUMup Dataset Tool
+# SUMMEDup: The SUMup Dataset Explorer
 _Scripts to process and view data from the SUMup firn and snow density dataset_

-The developed library `sumup.py` can be imported into any script and used on its own, but to best explore its functionality, follow the instructions below to clone this repository and walkthrough a tutorial developed in a Jupyter notebook.
+The developed library `SUMMEDup.py` can be imported into any script and used on its own, but to best explore its functionality, follow the instructions below to clone this repository and walkthrough a tutorial developed in a Jupyter notebook.

 ## 1. Cloning the repository